 Suggested Action

-Quarantine any infected fish; treat the water with antifungal medicine.OTC antiparasitic medication.
+Quarantine infected fish, and treat with an antifungal medication.

 Health Issue